 We walked around the caves for some time, taking in the cool air and admiring the huge caves where prayer ceremonies were going on, before walking the 272 steps down.

-After a 45 minute drive with beautiful views we reached the Genting foothill from where we were to scheduled for a cable car ride to our hotel.
+After a 45 minute drive with beautiful views we reached the Genting foothill from where we were scheduled for a cable car ride to our hotel.

 The Skyway cable car ride offers breath taking views of the place.